 The truth for all of us is that when you worry about your kids or experience conflict at home, this stress carries into all aspects of your life including your productivity, and focus and ultimately, your bottom line.

-Organizations need to keep this in mind as they look to 2021 and the future of work.
+Organizations need to keep this in mind as they embrace the future of work.

 My workshops are designed to support parents.
 I show parents how to transform their relationship with their teens while validating their need to focus on work and themselves.
 Teaching parents to engage in powerful conversations builds confidence in their parenting skills, reduces conflict, and empowers them both in and out of the workplace.